johnxiaohe/icp-dnote/README.md

 private : not searchable

 Advantage
 Dnote has no risk of going offline and will not cause application unavailability problems caused by component downtime.
+Public price and no migaration hassles, Data not lost.
+The cost is only related to usage, data size, and usage time.
+There will be no additional charges or abnormal cost fluctuations due to company size or discounts.